-The assignment of the imported image to floor or ceiling depends on the SELECT button choice on the ROOM tab.
-The button BROWSE... reopens the Windows dialog for the import of the layout map.
-If USE SAME LAYOUT FOR ALL ROOMS is checked the layout image will be shared between all rooms.
+The assignment of the imported image to floor or ceiling depends on the Select button choice on the Room tab.
+The button Browse... reopens the Windows dialog for the import of the layout map.
+If Use Same Layout for all Rooms is checked the layout image will be shared between all rooms.
 Uncheck this box if you have a separate drawing for each room.
 Note that the amount and the size of the images will affect the project file size.

 The small drawing on the left shows the details of the drawing on the right at the position of the cursor.
-It makes it easier to position the points A and B precisely in the drawing.
+It makes it easier to position the anchor point A and the scale line precisely in the drawing.

-The scaling of the drawing is defined by the distance between POINT A and B. The first step is to position the red points A and B at appropriate locations in the drawing.
-Click on A and drag the point to the desired position.
-Enter the coordinates of POINT A into the associated X and Y fields on the left side.
+The scaling of the drawing is defined by the distance between the end points of the scale line.
+The first step is to position the end points at appropriate locations in the drawing.
+Click on each of the two points and drag it to the desired position.
 The cursor will change to a pointing hand during the dragging.
-Perform the same click-drag with point B and enter the distance between point A and B into the LINE LENGTH field.
+Enter the distance between the end points into the SCALE LENGTH field.